-Founded in Canada in 2009 by Rick Perreault, Unbounce is one of the best landing page tools that I’ve come across (and I’ve come across a fair few).
+Founded in Canada in 2009 by Rick Perreault, Unbounce is one of the building landing pages tools that I’ve come across (and I’ve come across a fair few).

 How do I get on the ball with Unbounce?

-That’s a great question – and one which deserves an answer.
+That’s a great question – and one that deserves an answer.
 If you want to use Unbounce, you have to:

 - Bounce on over to https://unbounce.com

 - Click onto the blue ‘Start My Free Trial’ button in the top right hand corner